Climate Action Legislation

 - Building Code Amendments and Regulations

 The Climate Change Accountability Act updates legislated targets for reducing greenhouse gases.
-Under the Act, B.C.'s GHG emissions are to be reduced by at least 33 percent below 2007 levels by 2020.
-Interim reduction targets of six percent by 2012 and 18 percent by 2016 are in place to guide and measure progress.
-A further emission reduction target of 80 percent below 2007 levels is set for 2050.
-The Act provided authority for the Greenhouse Gas Emission Control Regulation and the Carbon Neutral Government Regulation (enacted in December 2008).
+Under the Act, B.C.'s GHG emissions are to be reduced by at least 40 per cent below 2007 levels by 2030, 60 per cent by 2040, and 80 per cent by 2050.
+The Act provided authority for the Carbon Neutral Government Regulation.

 Enacted December 2008